Irreducible smooth representations in defining characteristic without central character: Some irreducible diagrams

-Let $p>3$ be a prime number.
-Let $F$ be a nonarchimedean local field with residue field a proper extension of $\F_p$ and uniformizer $\varpi$.
-We let $G = \GL_2(F)$, $K = \GL_2(\cO_F)$, and $Z \subset G$ be the center of $G$.
-Let $E$ be a field extension of the residue field of $F$.
-Let $\tld{E}$ be a field extension of $E$ of countable degree.
+Let $E$ be a field extension of the residue field $k$ of $F$.
+Any simple $E[K]$-module is obtained via inflation from $\GL_2(k)$, is defined over $k$, and is absolutely irreducible (see e.g.~\cite[\S 1]{BL}).
+Further, the functor of taking $\GL_2(k)$-invariants, and thus also the bifunctor $\Hom_{\GL_2(k)}(-,-)$, commutes with base change from $k$ to $E$.
+In particular, formation of socle and cosocle commute with base change and indecomposability is preserved by base change.

 To construct the desired representation in the generality of Theorem \ref{thm:main}, we will use constructions (and notation) from \cite{GLS} rather than \cite{le,gs}.
-The $K$-representation $D_0$ in \cite[\S 2]{GLS} has a model over the residue field of $F$ and thus a model over $E$.
-This $E[K]$-representation is rigid of Loewy length $2$ and has multiplicity free socle and cosocle.
-Its $E[K]$-socle has a decomposition
+The $K$-representation $D_0$ in \cite[\S 2]{GLS} has a model over $k$ and thus a model over $E$.
+This $E[K]$-representation, which we denote $D_0$ in the present article, is rigid of Loewy length $2$ and has multiplicity free socle and cosocle.
+Let $l$ be $[k:\F_p]$ if $[k:\F_p]$ is odd and $2[k:\F_p]$ if $[k:\F_p]$ is even.
+By our assumptions, $l \geq 3$.
+The $E[K]$-socle of $D_0$ has a decomposition